MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 > [!NOTE]
 >
 > The dwell time is the total estimated time a visit to a scheduled item will take, and  priority must be an integer between `1` and `100`, inclusive.
+Priority `1` is the lowest priority and `100` is the highest priority.
+Multiple itinerary items can have the same priority value.

 Here is the list of parameters.